Below are just a few examples of situations I have found myself in where Birding or Bird Photography Etiquette might have helped:

 Birding/Bird Photography Etiquette and Birding/Bird Photography Ethics are different, etiquette has to do with how Birders and Bird Photographers interact with other birders, with other people enjoying the outdoors and how we behave in the field.
 I hope to do a post on Birding/Bird Photography Ethics in the future.

-Here are a few links to Birding/Bird Photography etiquette information:
+Here is a link to Birding/Bird Photography etiquette information:

 I think it is always important to try to remember that not everyone knows that there is such a thing as Birding or Bird Photography Etiquette.
 It could be a good time to bring the subject up; politely of course.
 You never know, you may be making a lifetime friend or introducing someone to the (addictive) wonderful world of birds!